aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 ### Why Haven't I Seen This Before?/Why Is It So Bare Bones?

 Well, I looked and I didn't see anything that fit the bill here in DC.
 So I decided to roll my own.
 If this takes off, I might invest in more infrastructure and a larger team.
-But until then, this is just one PhD student's attempt to get a discussion group in strategy off the ground in the simplest and most tractable form possible.
+But until then, this is just one PhD student's attempt to get a discussion group on strategy off the ground in the simplest and most tractable form possible.

 ### How Does It Work?